 - Eligibility: Students from any school (K-12) in the greater Chattanooga area, as well as home school students, are eligible to enter the YSSW contest.
 Each entry must be the original work of the student, and it must not have been previously submitted to another contest or competition.
 Submission of the entry is an indication of acceptance of and adherence to these rules.
+Teachers must submit at least 5 student entries to be eligible to have a winner.
+No submissions with fewer than 5 entries will be considered.

 - Submission: Entries must be submitted via the online submission process.
 (Link available at the bottom of this screen.)
 Entries must be submitted by the students' teacher(s).